ataboo/goairmon/README.md

 # goairmon

-An CO2 monitor using a raspberry pi and the SGP-30 eCO2/TVOC sensor.
+A web interface for a CO2 monitor on a raspberry pi using an SGP-30 eCO2/TVOC sensor.

 ![Screenshot](screenshot.png)